-On March 25, 2009 the Company entered into an agreement with collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by Bimini Capital Trust I (BCT I).
-The agreement closed on April 21, 2009 (see Note 12).
-Pursuant to the terms of the agreement, the obligations under the trust preferred capital securities issued by BCT I where discharged and the securities redeemed.
-Concurrently, Bimini Capital redeemed its junior subordinated notes issued to BCT I. Henceforth only one of the common share investments used in connection with the issuance of Bimini Capital's junior subordinated remain.
+On March 25, 2009 the Company entered into an agreement with the collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by Bimini Capital Trust I (BCTI).
+Pursuant to the terms of the agreement, effective as of April 21, 2009, the obligations under the trust preferred capital securities issued by BCTI were discharged and the securities redeemed (see Note 12).
+Concurrently, Bimini Capital redeemed its junior subordinated notes issued to BCTI.
+At June 30, 2009, the trust preferred securities of Bimini Capital Trust II (BCTII) remain outstanding.